 [Skip to Content]

-I work at ICRAR/UWA as an Astro3D Research Associate, specialising in numerical simulations and galaxy dynamics.
+I work at ICRAR/UWA as a Research Associate, specialising in numerical simulations and galaxy dynamics.
 My research interests lie outside our own galaxy – in trying to understand how the diversity of galaxies that we observe around us have formed and evolved, specifically by studying their stellar kinematic signatures.
 I am also keen to develop tools that allow us to more readily compare our observations and simulations.
 This interest extends to studying how reliable our simulations are, especially concerning velocity structure and the formation and evolution of thin galactic disks.

 My research: